Twelve Core Challenges and Fifty Rapid Responses

 The Problem

-Critics argue that constitutional transition carries a risk of economic instability, including uncertainty regarding pensions and social protection, pressure on public services, investor hesitation, and disruption to existing fiscal and regulatory arrangements.
+Critics argue that constitutional transition may generate economic instability, including uncertainty surrounding pensions and social protection, pressure on public services, investor hesitation, and disruption to fiscal or regulatory arrangements.

 The Solution

-The Parity Accord is structured around economic continuity and phased transition.
-It establishes a framework designed to prevent constitutional change from imposing a unilateral or unmanaged economic burden on either jurisdiction.
+It establishes a framework intended to prevent constitutional change from imposing an unmanaged or unilateral economic burden upon either jurisdiction.

 How It Resolves It